Ian Stokell’s (Screenwriting, Producing) All Quiet on the Western Front broke viewing records on Netflix.

 Liz Buda (Screenwriting) won first prize for excellence in dramatic writing for her script Zero Hour in the 62nd annual Samuel Goldwyn Writing Awards.

-Joshua Koopman (Acting for the Camera) recently appeared in commercials for: Boston Bruins, IBM, Dunkin Donuts, Maine Tourism Bureau, SAI Global, TJ MAXX, Total Wireless and NH Lottery.
+Joshua Koopman (Acting for the Camera) produced and acted in the feature film How to Rob, and recently appeared in commercials for: Boston Bruins, IBM, Dunkin Donuts, Maine Tourism Bureau, SAI Global, TJ MAXX, Total Wireless and NH Lottery.